BracketLabs/template-library/README.md

   }
 ```

-This patern can be used in the future to provide diffrent list for different usecases.
+This pattern can be used in the future to provide different lists for different use cases.

 ### Generate template